January 22 to 26, 2020 | The Grand in collaboration with Making Teatry 7 (Calgary)

 Leticia Vera | Original idea, choreography and performance

 Leticia is a mexica choreographer and performer.
 She specializes in dramaturgy of the body and movement, choreographic creation, and contemporary performance.
 She holds a diploma of performer in Contemporary Dance from the Escuela Nacional de Danza INBA (national institute of fine arts).
 She’s been living in Montreal since 2006 where she works as an independent artist, performer, and choreographer.
-As an active collaborator in the artistic initiatives of the Ondinnok theatre company since 2010, she has developed an original and authentic language.
+She’s been working with Ondinnok since 2010 and has developed an original and authentic language.
+She’s currently working on her new creation “La Soif” which has been presented in 2019 at Tangente.

 Carlos Rivera | Choreography and performance

 Carlos Rivera is an actor, dancer, choreographer, teacher and a director, originally from Mexico City.
 He is Mixteco and Nahua Indigenous descent.
 Graduated from Mexico’s City School of Dance and later attended the Center for Choreographic Research at the Mexican Fine Arts Institute.
-He had toured to Sudamerica and Mexico with his dance project Yumare Arte Escenico before moving to Canada.
-He has worked and collaborated for 16 years as Associate Artist for Red Sky Performance where he had the opportunity to choreograph and perform many of the company’s productions, including: Caribou Song, Dancing Americas, Raven Stole the Sun, Shimmer, Tono, Migration, InSIGnia, The Great Mountain, and more recently Mistatim.
-With Red Sky, Carlos toured to China, Mongolia, Australia, USA, México, New Zealand, Iceland, Switzerland and across Canada.
+He collaborated for 16 years as Associate Artist for Red Sky Performance and had the opportunity to travel around the world.
 Carlos was involved several times on The Banff Centre for the Arts Indigenous Dance Program, where he worked as a dancer, teacher, and choreographer.
-His dance work “I’m Not The Indian You Have in Mind” was presented as part of the NextSteps Dance series and performed and the Harbourfront Centre Theatre in Toronto.
-He has collaborated and worked with companies like The Chimera Project, Article 11, MT Space Theatre, Raven Spirit Dance, The Vancouver Opera, Ondinnok, Dancers of Damelahamid, and Qaggiavuut Performing Arts.
-He graduated from the Indigenous Residency Program at the National Theatre School of Canada, where he has refined his artistic practice as an actor and director.
+He graduated from the Indigenous Residency Program at the National Theatre School of Canada, where he is refined his artistic practice as an actor and director.

 Novembre 21 to 23, 2018 | Weesageechack Begins to Dance (Toronto)